SnrdTeam/msbuild-nodejs-redistributable/README.md

     <PackageReference Include="Adeptik.NodeJs.UnitTesting.TestAdapter" Version="1.1.0" />

-### How it's work?
+### How it works?

-This package implements a standard mechanism for finding and executing test cases by creating your own test adapter for Jasmine testing.
+This package implements a standard mechanism for finding and executing test cases by creating test adapter for Jasmine testing.

-### Require:
+### Require

 * At build time, all jasmine test cases should be in the assembly output directory
 * All test case output files must adhere to the following name format `nameOfYourTestFile.test.js`

+### Note

+* All jasmine tests runs for test discovering
+* All jasmine tests runs when you try run exactly specified tests in test explorer